 Willing makes creating a will available to everyone, and aims to do so without making you feel overwhelmed.

-When I was getting ready for this review, I thought, “Well, I should obviously go through the whole process of creating a will.
+When I was getting ready to review Willing, I thought, "Well, I should obviously go through the whole process of creating a will.
 This might take a while.
-Time to settle in and get to work.”
+Time to settle in and get to work."

 Less than fifteen minutes later, I was done.